invenia/blog/draft01.md

 ## Conclusion

 These are the techniques that helped me in my work, but I'd like to hear about more!
-I'm also interested in insight into which patterns improve or harm performance and why.
+I'm also curious which patterns improve or harm performance and why.
 IterTools will definitely accept pull requests, and I'm interested in feedback on [Slack](https://julialang.slack.com/) and [Discourse](https://discourse.julialang.org/).